Sathyamoorthiv/Notes-Sharing-Web-application-using-Django-Framework-Sathyamoorthi.V-5033-PCET-/README.md

 Project Developed by:

-Nirmal A K
+Sathyamoorthi V

-712221205022, park college of engineering and technology
+712221205033, park college of engineering and technology

 ### Note Keeping App